🌟 In this blog, I’m going to share, in detail, how much money we spent in December 2021.

 I have all of our brokerage, checking, savings, and credit cards linked so I have a complete view of our personal financial position.

 This app helps me keep track of our net worth, our investment performance, and our income and expenses.

 It does, however, cost $70 per year.
 The old me would have never paid $6 per month to track my finances, but I actually like spending money on things that make my life much easier.
-Click here if you want to try Copilot out for free, use my code in the description below.
+If you want to try Copilot out for free, use my code in the description below.